adambard/learnxinyminutes-docs/haxe.html.markdown

         var m2 =  ['foo' => 4, 'baz' => 6]; // Alternative map syntax
         trace(m2 + " is the value for m2");

-        /*
-           Remember, you can use type inference.
-The Haxe compiler will decide the type of the variable the first time you pass an argument that sets a type parameter.
+        // Remember, you can use type inference.
+The Haxe compiler will
+        // decide the type of the variable the first time you pass an
-         */
-        var m3 = new Map();
+        // argument that sets a type parameter. var m3 = new Map();
         m3.set(6, 'baz'); // m3 is now a Map<Int,String>
         trace(m3 + " is the value for m3");

-        /*
-           Haxe has some more common datastructures in the haxe.ds module, such as List, Stack, and BalancedTree
+        // Haxe has some more common datastructures in the haxe.ds module, such
-         */
+        // as List, Stack, and BalancedTree.

         //////////////////////////////////////////////////////////////////